When you’re not familiar with the signs of addiction, it can be a difficult disease to identify.

-Signs of depression and anxiety are some of the more common symptoms of substance abuse.
-This can include extremes lows as well as manic highs and worry.
+Signs of depression and anxiety are some of the more common symptoms of substance use disorder.
+This can include extreme lows as well as manic highs and worry.

 Apathy or Low Motivation

-Drug abuse can make a person feel emotionally numb.
+Substance use disorder can make a person feel emotionally numb.
 A lot of times they lose interest in the activities that they used to get excited about.
-Addiction reduces a person’s drive, ambition and motivation.
+Addiction reduces a person’s drive, ambition, and motivation.
 If your loved one is typically a highly motivated person but suddenly loses all ambition, this is a strong sign of addiction.